infix

 Problem: A user provides an invalid signature string, and you want to give them a helpful error message indicating exactly where the syntax error occurred.

-Solution: After a parsing function fails, call infix_get_last_error() and use the position field to point out the exact character that caused the failure.
+Solution: After a parsing function fails, call infix_get_last_error() and use the position, code, and message fields to generate a detailed diagnostic.

 void report_parse_error(const char* signature) {